WorkSafe Saskatchewan’s learning collaboratives

 - Encouraging shared learning and new perspectives.

-- Focusing on systemic issues and complex safety issues.
+- Focusing on systemic and complex safety issues.

 - Applying action-oriented safety concepts.